Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Home and road insights

-- Seattle has gone over the total once in six road games this year.
+- This season, in six road games, Seattle has gone over the total once.

 Powered by Data Skrive.